-Rate: A differential of one dollar and fifty cents (\$1.50) per hour above the employee's base rate.
+Rate: A differential of three dollars (\$ 3.00) per hour above the employee's base rate.

-Section 4(A).
+- Section 4(A).
 Shift Differential.
 Eligibility: In order to qualify for the shift differential, an employee must be in a job classification which is allocated to Salary Range 24 or below, except that Co-Generation Engineers (4251) shall qualify for a shift differential.
-All employees shall be paid a differential as outlined in Paragraphs (B) and (C) below for each hour or major portion thereof (thirty minutes (30) or more), worked between 6:00 p.m. and 6:00 a.m. and for each hour or major portion thereof worked on Saturday or Sunday, except where the employee has requested to be on a flexible work schedule, and has been granted the requested change.

-- (B) All other personnel excluding those identified in Paragraph (C) will receive a differential of one dollar (\$1.00) per hour. - (C) Registered Nurses, Mid-Level Medical Practitioners, and Licensed Practical Nurses will receive a shift differential of one dollar and sixty cents (\$1.60) per hour. - Section 5(A).
+All employees shall be paid a differential as outlined in Paragraphs (B) and (C) below for each hour or major portion thereof (thirty minutes (30) or more), worked between 6:00 p.m. and 6:00 a.m. and for each hour or major portion thereof worked on Saturday or Sunday, except where the employee has requested to be on a flexible work schedule, and has been granted the requested change. - (B) All other personnel excluding those identified in Paragraphs (C) and (D) will receive a differential of one dollar (\$1.00) per hour. - (C) Registered Nurses, Mid-Level Medical Practitioners, and Licensed Practical Nurses will receive a shift differential of one dollar and sixty cents (\$1.60) per hour. - (D) Veterinary Technician 1, Veterinary Technician 2, Veterinary Technician 3, Veterinary Assistants, and Veterinary Animal Attendants will receive a shift differential of two dollars (\$2.00) per hour. - Section 5(A).
 Lead Work Differential.
 Except as provided in paragraph (F) of this Section, lead work differential shall be defined as a differential for employees who have been formally assigned by their supervisor in writing, "lead work" duties over two (2) or more bargaining unit employees in an equivalent or lower salary range for ten (10) consecutive work days or longer.
 Lead work is where, on a recurring daily basis, the employee has been directed to perform substantially all of the following functions: orient new employees, if appropriate; assign and reassign tasks to accomplish prescribed work efficiently; give direction to workers concerning work procedures; transmit established standards of performance to workers; review work of employees for conformance of standards; and provide informal assessment of workers' performance to the supervisor. - (B) The differential shall be five percent (5%) beginning from the first day the duties were formally assigned in writing for the full period of the assignment. - (C) Lead work differential shall not be computed at the rate of time and one-half (1-1/2) for the time worked in an overtime or holiday work situation, or to effect a "pyramiding" of work out-of-classification payments.
-However, lead work differential shall be included in calculation of the overtime rate of pay. - (D) Lead work differential shall not apply for voluntary training and development purposes that are mutually agreed to in writing between the supervisor and the employee. - (E) Lead work differential shall not apply to employees in those classifications that normally perform oversight or lead work duties. - (F) If an employee believes that the employee is performing the duties that meet the criteria in Section 5(A) of a lead worker, but the duties have not been formally assigned in writing, the employee may notify the President or designee in writing.
+However, lead work differential shall be included in calculation of the overtime rate of pay.

+- (D) Lead work differential shall not apply for voluntary training and development purposes that are mutually agreed to in writing between the supervisor and the employee. - (E) Lead work differential shall not apply to employees in those classifications that normally perform oversight or lead work duties. - (F) If an employee believes that the employee is performing the duties that meet the criteria in Section 5(A) of a lead worker, but the duties have not been formally assigned in writing, the employee may notify the President or designee in writing.
 The university will review the duties within fifteen (15) calendar days of the notification.
 If the university determines that lead work duties were in fact assigned and are appropriate, the lead work differential will be effective beginning with the day the employee notified the President or designee of the issue.